Written by Ali Shalfrooshan, Head of International Assessment R&D

 substantial evidence has emerged demonstrating the social and commercial advantages of having a neurodiverse workforce.
 We live in a world where having employees who are more predisposed to think differently and innovatively is a significant asset.

 Despite this, there remains uncertainty around the practicalities of supporting more inclusive recruitment, best practices for talent management solutions, and how to promote the value of neurodiversity on a wide scale.
-In addition, organizations are unclear on how best to handle supporting neurodiversity in the workplace and how they can enable these fundamental strengths to flourish.
+In addition, organizations are often unclear on the best way regarding how to support neurodiversity in the workplace and creating an environment that enables these fundamental strengths to flourish.

 How to support neurodiversity in the workplace